FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC1/doc/03MessageStructure.md

 | Symbol   | 8    | 0                       | 20     |

 #### Field byte alignment
 As an alternative to specifying a field's offset from the start of a block, its byte alignment may be specified.
-If specified, the start of the a field should reside at an offset from the start of the buffer that is the next multiple of the alignment attribute.
+If specified, the start of a field should reside at an offset from the start of the buffer that is the next multiple of the alignment attribute.
 If the offset without alignment would not be a multiple of the alignment attribute, then the buffer is padded with octets to that multiple.
 The padding should be set to binary zeroes.

 The alignment attribute is mutually exclusive with offset.